Exploring Urban Landscapes Weekend IntensiveRichard Glover

 This weekend workshop introduces students to the photographic possibilities within the urban environment through the exploration of architecture and constructed public space.
 Experienced urban landscape photographer and tutor Richard Glover will outline the fundamental considerations of the genre, including; technique, context, site, light, methodology and conceptual development.

 The workshop will be split between photography at inner-city locations followed by analysis, critique and discussion of participant’s output, together with an examination of Richard’s and other practitioners’ work.

 All experience accommodated.
 All camera formats welcome.

 - No previous experience is required

 - Bring your own DSLR or Mirrorless (MILC) camera (charged batteries and memory card).
 If you are unsure please search your camera brand and model for clarification.

 - Comfortable walking shoes and sun smart clothing/sunscreen

 - Camera manual (download from the internet if necessary)

-- Please bring to the first class a series of your own photographs reflecting the subject Urban Landscape (this can be a simple set of low-res files on a USB stick or website reference).
+- Please bring to the first class a series of your own photographs in digital format reflecting the subject Urban Landscape (this can be a simple set of low-res files on a USB stick or website reference).

 at Ted's World of Imaging